Trunajaya rebellion: Trunajaya North Coast offensive

+Battle of Tuban (1676)

+In 1676, the rebels met with Mataram forces in Tuban, where the battle occurred.
+Here, the rebels succeeded in defeating the Mataram forces and created an opportunity to capture Surabaya, a coastal city in East Java.

+Capture of Surabaya (1676)

+After the Battle of Tuban, the rebels pushed on to Surabaya and fought in battles against Mataram forces.
+The rebels succeeded in defeating the Mataram forces and captured Surabaya.

+Battle of Gresik (1676)

+After the Mataram forces withdrew from East Java, the rebels launched an offensive on coastal cities in Java and in Gresik.
+The rebels fought a battle against the Dutch, succeeded in expelling them, then burned the city.

+Battle of Jepara (1676)

+After the battles in Gresik, the rebels also fought battles against the Dutch in Jepara.
+They succeeded in defeating the Dutch in Jepara and burned the city.
+But the victory did not last long, because the Dutch and Mataram forces expelled the rebels and recaptured the city.

+Battle of Cirebon (1676)

+The rebels captured Cirebon from Dutch forces, and they also burned and looted the city.
+This battle showed that the rebels were successful in making it more difficult for the Dutch and Mataram forces to defeat them.

 VOC intervention and fall of Mataram's capital

+Battle of Surabaya (1677)

 In response to Mataram's request for intervention, VOC dispatched a large fleet containing Indonesian and European forces, commanded by Admiral Cornelis Speelman.
 In April 1677 the fleet sailed to Surabaya, where Trunajaya was based.
 After negotiations failed, Speelman's forces stormed Surabaya and took it after hard fighting.
 The troops proceeded to clear the rebels from the area surrounding Surabaya.
 VOC forces also took Madura, Trunajaya's native island, and laid his residence there in ruin.
 Trunajaya fled Surabaya and established his capital in Kediri.

+Fall of Pleret (1677)

 Although the rebels were defeated in Surabaya, rebel forces campaigning in the interior of Central and East Java had more success.
 The rebel campaign culminated in the fall of the capital Plered in June 1677.
 The king was ill, and distrust among the royal princes prevented organized resistance.
 The king fled west with the crown prince and his retinue, allowing the rebels to enter and plunder the capital with little fighting.
 The rebels then withdrew to Kediri, taking the royal treasury with them.